How can you whiten teeth?

 Result

-Depending on the initial color, teeth can become several shades lighter .
+Depending on the initial color, teeth can become several shades brighter.

-Many people prefer a gentler and more cost-effective method for home use.
+Many people prefer a gentler and more cost-effective at-home method.

 These include, for example:

-These products usually contain milder active ingredients and can be used for several days or weeks.
+These products usually contain milder active ingredients and can be used over several days or weeks.

 Advantages